 “Our findings, combined with previous evidence that influenza vaccination reduces cardiovascular events and mortality, support international guidelines that advocate for influenza immunization in those at high risk of a heart attack,” Dr. Jeff Kwong, lead author of the study, said in a written statement.

-Dr. Jason Bowling, an infectious disease specialist with UT Health San Antonio and staff epidemiologist at University Health System — who wasn’t involved in the study — said it underscores how serious influenza can be, and why people should take it seriously.
+Dr. Jason Bowling, an infectious disease specialist with UT Health San Antonio and staff epidemiologist at University Health System, said it underscores how serious influenza can be and why people should take it seriously.

 “This is an important study because it reinforces the concern that influenza infection exacerbates underlying medical problems like heart disease, which means it has multiple additional ways of harming people than just the infection alone,” Dr. Bowling said.
 “In addition to getting the flu vaccine, it is important that people do the important day-to-day recommended care for their medical problems like hypertension and diabetes, which are risk factors for heart disease.”

 Who’s most at risk of a heart attack caused by the flu?